bzolka/ahk-cli/README.md

 Maximum time frame for a container to finish evaluation; the container is terminated if exceeded.
 Default: `00:03:00`.

+#### `--container-env`

+Environment variables to pass to the container.
+Specify the argument multiple times to add multiple variables.
+E.g.: `--container-env PARAM1=VALUE1 --container-env PARAM2=VAL2`

 #### `--container-arg`

 Optional parameters for container creation, e.g., memory amount.
 Each item is a key-value pair in the form of `key=value`.
 The key is a parameter of [Docker Engine API CreateContainer](https://docs.docker.com/engine/api/v1.25/#operation/ContainerCreate) operations.
 (Supports only string and number values.)
 E.g.: `--container-arg memory=268435456 --container-arg hostname=app`